electro-logic/WpfManagedColors/README.md

 ## Commercial License

 The library [Mscms](https://www.nuget.org/packages/Mscms.WPF) is not free to use for commercial projects.
-Please contact the author to obtain a commercial license.
+Please contact the author to obtain a commercial license and additional features.